Detecting multiple generalized change-points by isolating single ones: Real data examples

 \subsection{UK House Price Index}

-We investigate the performance of ID on monthly percentage changes in the UK House price index from January 1995 to August 2017 in two London Boroughs: Tower Hamlets and Hackney.
-The data are available from \url{http://landregistry.data.gov.uk/app/ukhpi} and they were accessed in September 2018.
-Figure \ref{HPIdata} shows the fits of ID, NOT and TGUH.
-In both data sets, ID behaves similarly to NOT whereas TGUH estimates more change-points.
-The estimation of two change-points near March 2008 and September 2009 for both boroughs may be related to the financial crisis during that time, which lead to a decrease in the house prices.
-As explained in Section \ref{subsec:sSIC}, our methodology returns the solution path defined in \eqref{orderedcpts}, which can be used to obtain different fits; see Section \ref{subsec:samsung} for more details.
+We investigate the performance of ID on monthly percentage changes in the UK House price index from January 1995 to December 2020 in two London Boroughs: Tower Hamlets and Hackney.
+The data are available from \url{http://landregistry.data.gov.uk/app/ukhpi} and they were accessed in March 2021.
+Figure \ref{HPIdata} shows the fits of ID, ID.SDLL, NOT, and TGUH.
+In both data sets, ID behaves similarly to NOT whereas ID.SDLL's performance is closer to that of TGUH where we detect more change-points.
+This difference between the examined methods is, in our opinion, due to the fact that ID in this example and NOT detect change-points based on the Schwarz Information Criterion, so fewer estimated change-points can be expected.
+The detection of two change-points near March 2008 and September 2009 for both boroughs may be related to the financial crisis during that time, which led to a decrease in house prices.
+As explained in Section \ref{subsec:sSIC}, our methodology returns the solution path defined in \eqref{orderedcpts}, which can be used to obtain different fits; see Section \ref{sec:Supp_more_real_data} in the supplement for more details and for a real-data example where this is useful.

-Residual diagnostics have indicated that the behaviour of the raw residuals, $\epsilon_t = X_t - \hat{f}_t$, in relation to normality and independence is good for all methods.
-This means that there are not significant discrepancies in regards to the goodness of fit between TGUH and the other two methods (which detect the same number of change-points in both data sets).
+Residual diagnostics have indicated that the behaviour of the raw residuals, $X_t - \hat{f}_t$, in relation to normality and independence is good for all methods.